-- Revenue recognition.
-In connection with our strategic alliance with King, we recognize program fee revenue and collaboration revenue.
-Program fee revenue is derived from the upfront payment from King and is recognized ratably over our estimate of the development period under the strategic alliance with King.
-If we revise our estimate of this development period, there would be a corresponding impact on the amount of program fee revenue recognized in the period in which we revised our estimate and thereafter.
-Collaboration revenues from reimbursement of development expenses are recognized as costs are incurred that relate to the strategic alliance with King.
-We recognize milestone payments from King as revenue when we achieve the underlying developmental milestone. - Income Taxes.
-We make estimates and judgments in determining income tax expense.
+- Revenue recognition and deferred program fee revenue.
+In connection with our strategic alliance with King we recognize program fee revenue, collaboration revenue and milestone revenue.
+Program fee revenue is derived from the upfront payment from King received in December 2005 and is recognized ratably over our estimate of the development period of four drug candidates expected to be developed under the strategic alliance with King.
+Of those drug candidates, Remoxy is in Phase III clinical trials, PTI-202 is in Phase I clinical trials and two potential drug candidates are at the pre-clinical stage.
+We currently estimate the development period for all four expected drug candidates to extend through July 2011.
+Collaboration revenues from reimbursement of development expenses, which are invoiced one month in arrears, are recognized when costs are incurred pursuant to the strategic alliance with King, unless we know that King has not completed its review of our submitted invoices.
+Although we only invoice King for development expenses incurred by us that we believe qualify for reimbursement under our collaborative agreement, King may not ultimately agree with our determination of what constitutes a qualifying development expense.
+King is obligated to pay us milestone payments contingent upon the achievement of certain substantive events in the clinical development of Remoxy and the other abuse-resistant opioid painkillers under the strategic alliance.
+We recognize milestone payments from King as revenue when we achieve the underlying developmental milestone as the milestone payments are not dependent upon any other future activities or achievement of any other future milestones and the achievement of each of the developmental milestones were substantively at risk and contingent at the effective date of the collaboration.
+Substantial effort is involved in achieving each of the developmental milestones.
+These milestones represent the culmination of discrete earnings processes and the amount of each milestone payment is reasonable in relation with the level of effort associated with the achievement of the milestone.
+Each milestone payment is non-refundable and non-creditable when made.
+The ongoing research and development services being provided to King under the collaboration are priced at fair value based upon the reimbursement of expenses incurred. - Income Taxes.
+We make estimates and judgments in determining our provision for income taxes.
 We have accumulated significant deferred tax assets.
 Deferred income taxes reflect the tax effects of net operating loss and tax credit carryovers and temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
 Realization of deferred tax assets is dependent upon future earnings, if any.
 We are uncertain of the timing and amount of any future earnings.
-Accordingly, we fully offset the total deferred tax assets by a valuation allowance.
-We may in the future determine that some, or all, of our deferred tax assets will likely be realized, in which case we will reduce our valuation allowance in the quarter in which such determination is made.
+Accordingly, except for \$0.7 million of deferred tax assets recognized on our balance sheet as of March 31, 2007, we fully offset the net deferred tax assets with a valuation allowance.
+The non-current tax liability of \$0.7 million recorded at March 31, 2007 provides a source of future taxable income against which the non-current tax asset of \$0.7 million was recognized without offset by a valuation allowance.
+We may in the future determine that more of our deferred tax assets will likely be realized, in which case we will reduce our valuation allowance in the quarter in which such determination is made.
 If the valuation allowance is reduced, we may recognize a benefit from income taxes in our statement of operations in that period.